TelamonPegasus/sign-react/README.md

 - login to the protected content
 - create access token

-At the moment the token is stored in the Web API such as local storage but this is not very save method so I will change it.
+**Why JWT and http cookie?**

+I use JWT (JsonWebToken) to store the access web Tocen in the application state.
+I wanten to avoid to use the local storage, session storage or cookie that can be accessed by JS.
+The refresh token is stored in a http only secure cookie, which is not accessed by JS but can be sent to the refresh endpoint and being recognized - it allows to get a new access token.

 ### To DO